Electronic voting by country: Netherlands

 From the late 1990s until 2007, voting machines were used extensively in elections.
 Most areas in the Netherlands used electronic voting in polling places.
 After security problems with the machines were widely publicized, they were banned in 2007.

 The most widely used voting machines were produced by the company Nedap.
-In the 2006 parliamentary elections, 21,000 persons used the Rijnland Internet Election System to cast their vote.
+In the 2006 parliamentary elections, 21,000 persons used the Rijnland Internet Election System to cast their vote from abroad.

 On 5 October 2006 the group "Wij vertrouwen stemcomputers niet" ("We do not trust voting machines") demonstrated on Dutch television how the Nedap ES3B machines could be manipulated in five minutes.
 The tampering of the software would not be recognisable by voters or election officials.

-On October 30, 2006, the Dutch Minister of the Interior withdrew the license of 1187 voting machines from manufacturer Sdu NV, about 10% of the total number to be used, because it was proven by the General Intelligence and Security Service that one could eavesdrop on voting from up to 40 meters using Van Eck phreaking.
+On 30 October 2006, the Dutch Minister of the Interior withdrew the license of 1187 voting machines from manufacturer Sdu NV, about 10% of the total number to be used, because it was proven by the General Intelligence and Security Service that one could eavesdrop on voting from up to 40 meters using Van Eck phreaking.
 National elections are to be held 24 days after this decision.
 The decision was forced by the Dutch grass roots organisation Wij vertrouwen stemcomputers niet ("We do not trust voting computers").

 Apparently there was a case of an election official misinforming voters of when their vote is recorded and later recording it himself in municipality elections in Landerd, Netherlands in 2006.
 A candidate was also an election official and received the unusual number of 181 votes in the polling place where he was working.
 In the other three polling places combined he received only 11 votes.
 Only circumstantial evidence could be found, because the voting machine was a direct-recording electronic voting machine; in a poll by a local newspaper the results were totally different.
 The case is still under prosecution.

 In September 2007 a committee chaired by Korthals Altes reported to the government that it would be better to return to paper voting.
 The deputy minister for the interior Ank Bijleveld said in a first response she would accept the committee's advice, and ban electronic voting.
 The committee also concluded that the time wasn't ready for voting over the Internet.
 State secretary Ank Bijleveld responded by announcing a return to paper voting..
 It was reported in September 2007 that "a Dutch judge has declared the use of Nedap e-voting machines in recent Dutch elections unlawful."

-On February 1, 2017 the Dutch government announced that all ballots in the 2017 general election would be counted by hand.
+On 1 February 2017 the Dutch government announced that all ballots in the 2017 general election would be counted by hand.